 - 1 cup all-purpose flour

 - 1 cup chocolate chunks or chips

-- Preheat the oven to 350 degrees and line a baking sheet with a silicone mat or parchment paper.
+- Preheat the oven to 350 degrees with the rack in the middle and line a baking sheest with a silicone mat or parchment paper.

-- Sprinkle the flour, baking powder, baking soda, and salt evenly over the the dough.
+- Sprinkle in the flour, baking powder, baking soda, and salt evenly over the the dough.

 - Press the dough flat in the bowl and roughly divide it in quarters by eye (you can also lightly score it with a knife).
 Make three dough balls out of each quarter of dough (for a total of 12 cookies).

 - Roll the dough balls lightly in your hands and then place them on the baking sheet, evenly spaced.
 I usually do two rounds of 6 cookies.
 Cook the cookie sheet between batches.
 Top with more chocolate chips.

 - Bake for about 11 minutes.
 The edges will start to brown, but the centers will still appear soft.
 Let the cookies cool on the baking sheet for 1 minute before moving them to a wire rack to cool completely.